ledoyen/aash/sql-query-builder/README.md

 # SQL-Query-Builder

-A tool to help you compose native sql queries and make DAO code more readable.
+SQL-Query-Builder is a tool to help you compose native sql queries and make DAO code more readable.

 Assuming the definition of a library of clauses, your DAO code will look like :